Center Council

 no faith.
 When I was fourteen, I read Ram Dass’s “Be Here Now” and things started to shift inside of me.
 When I was twenty-one, I took the est Training and was finally given permission to consciously create my world.
 When I was twenty-five, I was introduced to a teacher who would expand my vision of what was possible.
 I was instructed by her for two years.
 It was at this time that I found the Unity church.
 During this same time, I had a roommate who was very involved in the Science of Mind Center in San Luis Obispo, CA. I then discovered Terry Cole Whittaker on television.
 I immediately became a huge fan.
 Looking back at this time, I can see that spirit was surrounding me and spoon-

 feeding me wisdom.
 Seven years ago, I moved to North Carolina and had the happy experience of becoming part of the Center that had John and Barbara Waterhouse as their ministers.
 This forever clinched my love for Centers for Spiritual Living.
-Presently, I have the great honor of being on my Center’s Council and serving under Rev. Angelica Taggart.
+Presently, I have the great honor of being on my Center’s Council and serving under Rev. Angelica Taggart

-Brina Williams ~ Member
+Bri Williams ~ Secretary

 As a baby, I was christened by Dr. Hornaday at the United Church of Religious Science where my parents were studying to be ministers.
 A year later, our family attended The Church of Religious Science in San Diego.
 Studying under Chet Castellaw and joined by my Paternal Grandmother, they all three became ministers.